 Muscle Mondays: Scalenes

-If you have ever experienced shoulder pain I can almost guarantee you that your Scalenes had something to do with it.
-This muscles located in your neck comes in three parts that attach near the base of the spine (C2) and as far down as the 2nd rib.
+If you have ever experienced shoulder pain, I can almost guarantee you that your Scalenes had something to do with it.
+These muscles, located in your neck, comes in three parts that attach near the base of the spine (C2) and as far down as the 2nd rib.
 Because of its location it can affect blood circulation and nerves that run from the neck to the finger tips.

-As these muscles tighten they are infamous for affecting local muscles with tension as the other muscles try to keep the neck upright and as stable as possible.
-At its worst this muscle can cause Thoracic Outlet Syndrome.
-This is where the opening in the neck that allows the esophagus and airways to pass through begins to narrow.
-This makes it more difficult to swallow and receive oxygen.
+As these muscles tighten, they are infamous for affecting local muscles with tension as the other muscles work to keep the neck upright and as stable as possible.
+At their worst, these muscles can cause Thoracic Outlet Syndrome.
+This is where the opening in the neck (esophagus) that allows air to pass through begins to narrow, making it more difficult to swallow and receive oxygen.

-Next time your shoulder hurts make sure you show your neck some love too.
+The next time you experience shoulder pain, be sure to show your neck some love too.
 You can alleviate a lot of the pain and discomfort with stretching and light massage.
-I hope this info helps, Drink Plenty of water!
-Be Blessed!
+I hope this info helps!